lanl-aea/waves/docs/tutorial_unit_testing_waves.rst

       :language: Python
       :diff: tutorials_tutorial_09_post_processing_SConstruct

 Our test alias is initialized similarly to that of the workflow aliases.
-In order to show that the tests themselves are not a modsim workflow and not tied to any specific workflow file, we have moved the ``unit_testing`` call to a separate section.
+In order to clarify that the tests are not part of a modsim workflow, the ``unit_testing`` call is made separately from the workflow loop.

 *************
 Build Targets